unrenormalizable/rustella/README.md

 ## Development Principles

+- Clean room implementation ie no referring to any existing A2600 emulator code.
+  - Allowed: Datasheets / tutorials / discussions on the web that is not emulator code / design.
 - In no_std safe Rust.
-- No referring to any existing A2600 emulator code.
-  - Allowed: Datasheets / tutorials / discussions on the web that is not emulator code / design.
 - v1: Just sufficient to play the very basic games.
 - v1: Web front-end with hardware debugger.